Tag Archives: Acts of the Apostles

 and he was counted with the Eleven Apostles.”
 (Acts 1,15-17, 20-25)

 Rembrandt’s wonderful portrayal of Jesus showing his wounds to Thomas (above) presents Thomas, not as a lonely skeptic, but someone representing all the disciples.
-All the disciples must come before Jesus’ wounds.
+All the disciples must look at Jesus’ wounds.

 Pope Francis in a homily spoke of the importance of the wounds of Christ for a disciple of Jesus.
 We’re on an exodus beyond ourselves, he said, and there are two ways open for us. “one to the wounds of Jesus, the other to the wounds of our brothers and sisters.”